-A student may request to be withdrawn from the university for medical reasons.
-The student must contact the Dean of Students Office in the University Union to make this request.
-The Dean of Students Office staff will assist the student through the process of a medical withdrawal.
-The Dean of Students Office's telephone number is 229-333-5941.
+A student may request to be withdrawn from the University for medical reasons.
+The student must contact the Office of the Dean of Students in the Student Union to make this request.
+The Office of the Dean of Students staff will assist the student through the process of a medical withdrawal.
+The Office of the Dean of Students' telephone number is 229-333-5941.